Whatsupcory/GeoResume/README.md

 Demo at <a href="http://whatsupcory.github.io/GeoResume/" target="_blank">http://whatsupcory.github.io/GeoResume/</a>

 <strong>Phase 1</strong> - <em>Completed</em><br />
-Develop a new type of interactive resume.
+Develop an interactive resume.
 Display a resume on the left hand side hovering over a world map.
 The world map will have pins that corresponds to job positions.
 As a site user scrolls over different job positions in the map will zoom to those locations.
 The site will also have a way to display portfolio of work from each position.
 Also there needs to be a pop out business card with vcard capability.